Security & Privacy

-Unlike other data platforms you may have used, the Census synchronization and publishing pipeline is designed around the core principle of storing and handling as little of your sensitive data as possible.
-Using the powerful capabilities of cloud data warehouses and SaaS applications, Census is able to perform most of the “logic” for determining what records need to be synced and how to match those records to your existing data within your own warehouse.
+The Census synchronization and publishing pipeline is designed around the core principle of storing and handling as little of your sensitive data as possible.
+By default, Census is able to determine what records need to be synced within your own data warehouse.

 When your customer data is handled by Census’ application servers, we use ephemeral workers that do not store your data, and practice data defense-in-depth with multiple layers of data scrubbers (managed by our platform and our cloud computing partners) to ensure that none of your sensitive data is mistakenly left behind on our servers or in our cloud storage.

 This page describes how Census syncs work, in which cases Census will handle or store your sensitive data, and the various techniques the Census platform employs to minimize the risk of a data breach.

 Our architecture is always evolving to support higher performance publishing to more destinations, but our commitment to handling your data securely remains our north star, and we believe the best way to ask for your trust is to store as little of it as possible.